Coconut oil is an edible oil produced by pressing fresh or dried coconut meat.

 Among the many problems that lactating mothers face when they choose to breastfeed, one of the most troublesome is cracked and sore nipples.
 The topical application of coconut oil can be soothing.

 A common problem during pregnancy (thanks to fluctuating hormones) is a dry scalp.
 You can combat this problem with coconut oil.
-Mix a little coconut oil with castor oil or almond oil and Just apply this oil mix on your scalp and leave overnight.
+Mix a little coconut oil with castor oil or almond oil.
+Apply this oil mix on your scalp and leave it overnight.
 The following day you can wash it off with lukewarm water.
 It will nourish your scalp and keep dryness at bay.

 Oil pulling or rinsing your mouth with coconut oil could be good for your teeth and gums when done along with the regular oral care routine.
 Studies hint that it might help reduce plaque, but more research is needed to confirm the observations.
 Some studies say coconut oil pulling lowers the number of bacteria in saliva.
 It seems as good as using chlorhexidine mouthwash for plaque, gingival index, and bleeding-on-probing, but scientists are still studying it.
 So far, no bad effects of oil pulling have been found.
 Therefore, including coconut oil in your oral care routine may contribute to better dental health (8).